sharkwouter/oceanpop/README.md

 ### Controls

-Oceanpop can be played with a keyboard, mouse or gamepad.
+OceanPop can be played with a keyboard, mouse or gamepad.
 Here each will be listed.

 #### Keyboard